Sweet and Savoury Pursuits

 Nutella Hazelnut Brownies

-These easy, made from scratch, fudgy Nutella Hazelnut Brownies are a family favorite.
-They're super tasty, chocolatey, chewy and full of delicious toasted hazelnut pieces.
+These fudgy Nutella Hazelnut Brownies are a family favorite.
+They're easy to make, super tasty, chocolatey, chewy and full of delicious toasted hazelnut pieces.

 Three Nutella hazelnut brownies stacked on top of each other on a baking tray.